 - Control Mode This parameter provides the ability to either disable external control or configure the unit for Boiler Set Point or Firing Rate control mode. - Max Set Point When the Control Mode is set to Boiler Set Point, this is the maximum value that corresponds to the Demand Max value. - Min Set Point When the Control Mode is set to Boiler Set Point, this is the minimum value that corresponds to the Demand Min value. - Demand Max This is the maximum value that corresponds to the control mode selected.
 With Firing Rate control mode selected, this is the maximum rate at which the boiler/heater will run.
-The unit of this parameter is %, so if the value of this parameter is 10000, or 100.00%, this equates to 10.0VDC or 20mA.

-• Demand Min - This is the minimum value that corresponds to the control mode selected.
+The unit of this parameter is %, so if the value of this parameter is 10000, or 100.00%, this equates to 10.0VDC or 20mA. - Demand Min This is the minimum value that corresponds to the control mode selected.
 With Firing Rate control mode selected, this is the minimum rate at which the boiler/heater will run.
-The option is chosen, the 'Demand On' and 'Demand Off' buttons will be grayed out.

-rate at which the boiler/heater will run.
 The unit of this parameter is %, so if the value of this parameter is 2000, or 20.00%, this equates to 2.0VDC or 4.8mA.

-- Demand On This is the threshold (VDC/ mA) at which the input signal will initiate the selected control mode behavior.
-The unit of this parameter is %, so if the value of this parameter is 1500, or 15.00%, this equates to 1.5VDC or 4.6mA. - Demand Off This is the threshold (VDC/ mA) at which the input signal will deactivate the selected control mode behavior.
+- Demand On This is the threshold (VDC/mA) at which the input signal will initiate the selected control mode behavior.
+The unit of this parameter is %, so if the value of this parameter is 1500, or 15.00%, this equates to 1.5VDC or 4.6mA. - Demand Off This is the threshold (VDC/mA) at which the input signal will deactivate the selected control mode behavior.
 The unit of this parameter is %, so if the value of this parameter is 1000, or 10.00%, this equates to 1.0VDC or 4.4mA. - Input Type This parameter allows the user to select between voltage (0-10VDC) or current (4-20mA) input.
-Jumpers will need to be configured accordingly. - Heat Demand Allows an installer to use the VDC/mA signal as the heat demand signal as well as the external firing rate/ set point signal OR to use an external heat demand (CH1/DHW1, CH2/DHW2, DHW/ DHW3) as the heat demand while the VDC/ mA only provides the external firing rate/set point signal.
+Jumpers will need to be configured accordingly. - Heat Demand Allows an installer to use the VDC/mA signal as the heat demand signal as well as the external firing rate/ set point signal OR to use an external heat demand (CH1/DHW1, CH2/DHW2, DHW/ DHW3) as the heat demand while the VDC/mA only provides the external firing rate/set point signal.